LogieC090/first-physics-engine/README.md

 (Following from the pygame documentation linked: https://www.pygame.org/docs/)

 # Features
 - Reccurent step-by-step newtonian physics aimed to run at a constant 60fps.
+(Have just now found out this is reffered to as semi-implicit Euler)
 - Smooth oblique collisions between spheres.
 - Springs: To follow Hooke's Law.
 - Constant gravitational acceleration.